arez/arez/docs/_docs/faq.md

 implementation as testing for parameter equality needed to be configurable for each parameter and deactivation typically triggered a dispose after a delay.
 Until this feature is implemented, it is reasonable easy to implemented this with a `@Computed` annotation.

+### Component Model

+#### Why does the annotation processor only sometimes generate a toString() method?

+The Arez annotation processor will generate a `toString()` method on a component if the user has not provided their own `toString()` method.
+If any superclass other than the base `Object` class has overridden the `toString()` method, then Arez assumes that the user will want to keep that method.
+If the method has not been overridden then Arez will override `toString()` to return a value such as `"ArezComponent[myComponentName]"`.
+It should be noted that if names are not enabled by the Arez compile time configuration (i.e. `Arez.areNamesEnabled()` returns false) then the base `Objetc.toString()` method will be invoked.